 As you measure your area, draw the shape on your grid sheet as you go.
 If you prefer to walk your area out – just count the number of steps and multiply by about 2 and a half times.

-If using a rotors (Big Lawn Kit) or a MP 2000 head (Water-Saver Kit), show a 20′ radius or 40′ diameter and then arrange them so they overlap.
-For our regular sprayers or adjustable soft tops use a 8′ radius or 16′ diameter.
+If using a rotors (Big Lawn Kit) or a MP 2000 head (Water-Saver Kit), draw a 20′ radius or 40′ diameter and then arrange them so they overlap about 7-10 feet.
+For our regular sprayers or adjustable soft tops use a 8′ radius or 16′ diameter and overlap them 2-3 feet.

-The spacing between the rotors should be about 25′ apart.
+The spacing between the Rotors and MP2000’s should be about 25′ apart.
 For smaller lawn areas use a sprayer head with an 8′ radius or 16′ diameter.
 Space approximately 12-15 feet apart.

 Mark the sprinkler head locations on your grid sheet.
 Its also a good idea to also spray away from streets, fences and house walls, Use 1/2 circle patterns for these areas.